NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 *Replace `placeholder-fim-eicar-deleted.png` with the screenshot showing the file deletion in Wazuh FIM.*

-At first, the deletion suggested that the Wazuh Active Response had removed the file.
-Further investigation showed that this was not the case.
+The deletion event alone did not show which product removed the file, so the Windows Active Response log was checked.

 ## 10. Investigating the Active Response Result